0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 - _Normal_ retriggers every time it sees the trigger condition, stopping when it doesn't see it. (`WAIT` and `T'D`)
-- _Auto_ forces a trigger if it doesn't see a trigger condition. (`AUTO` and `T'D`) XXX How long does it scan before forcing?
+- _Auto_ forces a trigger if it doesn't see a trigger condition. (`AUTO` and `T'D`).
+Handy to get a trace on screen for adjustment when you've not yet worked out the trigger.
+(Before trigger either the previously captured waveform or nothing is displayed.)
+XXX How long does it scan before forcing?
 - _Force_ button forces a single capture (except when stopped) continuing in that mode after.